mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

-Angular momentum transport through (magneto)hydrodynamical processes
+AM transport through (magneto)hydrodynamical processes
 --------

 Now, we want to take a more physical approach and compute the viscosity from the six (magneto)hydrodynamical processes implemented in MESA that can induce turbulence (and thus transport angular momentum).